DataDog/dd-trace-py/docs/installation_quickstart.rst

 For more advanced usage of ``ddtrace-run`` refer to the documentation :ref:`here<ddtracerun>`.

-Once your application is running you can run the command ``ddtrace-run --info``.
+To verify the environment configuration for your application run the command ``ddtrace-run --info``.
-This will print out info useful for debugging to make sure the tracer's running as expected and able to connect to the Datadog agent properly.
+This will print out info useful for debugging to make sure your environment variable configurations are being picked up correctly and that the tracer will be able to connect to the Datadog agent with them.
 Note: ``--info`` Only reflects configurations made via environment variables, not those made in code.